 From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the financial statements of the current period and are therefore the key audit matters.
 We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

-REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS

-As disclosed in Note 1 to the financial statements, during the year Law Number 8 of 2021 came into effect amending certain provisions of the Qatar Commercial Companies' Law number 11 of 2015.
-As of the year ended 31 December 2021, the Company is in the process of assessing the impact of these amendments.

-Further, as required by the Qatar Commercial Companies Law number 11 of 2015, as amended by Law number 8 of 2021, we report that:
+REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS into effect, amending certain provisions of the Qatar Commercial Companies Law number 11 of 2015.
+As of the year ended 31 December 2021, the Company is in the process of assessing the impact of these amendments Further, as required by the Qatar Commercial Companies Law number 11 of 2015, as amended by